Buckeye Arizona Real Estate Market Report — July 2026

 CrimeGrade A-, 79th percentile nationally, SafeWise 6th-safest Arizona city.
 Lowest property crime rate in Maricopa County.

 Inside Buckeye, the safest neighborhoods cluster in the northeast portion of the city… primarily Verrado, Victory at Verrado, and the northern reaches of Sundance.
 The chance of being a victim of crime in the northeast runs about 1 in 119 versus 1 in 45 in the southernmost portion of the city.
 Master-planned communities with gated entries, HOA-funded private security, and built-in trail surveillance consistently outperform the citywide average.
-For most family buyers, Buckeye’s safety profile is a major draw and a key reason the city continues to attract relocation traffic from California, Washington, and Illinois.
+For most family buyers looking at Buckeye Arizona Real Estate, the safety profile is a major draw and a key reason the city continues to attract relocation traffic from California, Washington, and Illinois.

 - Sundance (Brookfield Residential): Sales center at 21305 W. Sundance Parkway, Buckeye, AZ 85326 ✅.
 Master plan with The Golf Club at Buckeye and an active adult 45+ section.
 Beazer Homes (Vistas Collection), Century Communities, and other production builders active.